AckerlyXu/heima/articles/virtual-network/virtual-networks-faq.md

 ### Can I connect a VNet to another VNet in Azure?
 Yes.
 You can connect one VNet to another VNet using:
 - An Azure VPN Gateway.
-Read the [Configure a VNet-to-VNet connection](/documentation/articles/vpn-gateway-howto-vnet-vnet-resource-manager-portal/) article for details.
+Read the [Configure a VNet-to-VNet connection](../vpn-gateway/vpn-gateway-howto-vnet-vnet-resource-manager-portal.md) article for details.
 - VNet peering.
-Read the [VNet peering overview](/documentation/articles/virtual-network-peering-overview/) article for details.
+Read the [VNet peering overview](./virtual-network-peering-overview.md) article for details.

 ## Name Resolution (DNS)

 ### What are my DNS options for VNets?
-Use the decision table on the [Name Resolution for VMs and Role Instances](/documentation/articles/virtual-networks-name-resolution-for-vms-and-role-instances/) page to guide you through all the DNS options available.
+Use the decision table on the [Name Resolution for VMs and Role Instances](./virtual-networks-name-resolution-for-vms-and-role-instances.md) page to guide you through all the DNS options available.

 ### Can I specify DNS servers for a VNet?
 Yes.
 You can specify DNS server IP addresses in the VNet settings.
 This will be applied as the default DNS server(s) for all VMs in the VNet.

 ### How many DNS servers can I specify?
-Reference the [Azure limits](/documentation/articles/azure-subscription-service-limits/#networking-limits) article for details.
+Reference the [Azure limits](../azure-subscription-service-limits.md#networking-limits) article for details.

 ### Can I modify my DNS servers after I have created the network?
 Yes.
 You can change the DNS server list for your VNet at any time.
 If you change your DNS server list, you will need to restart each of the VMs in your VNet in order for them to pick up the new DNS server.

 ### What is Azure-provided DNS and does it work with VNets?
 Azure-provided DNS is a multi-tenant DNS service offered by Microsoft.
 Azure registers all of your VMs and cloud service role instances in this service.
 This service provides name resolution by hostname for VMs and role instances contained within the same cloud service, and by FQDN for VMs and role instances in the same VNet.
-Read the [Name Resolution for VMs and Role Instances](/documentation/articles/virtual-networks-name-resolution-for-vms-and-role-instances/) article to learn more about DNS.
+Read the [Name Resolution for VMs and Role Instances](./virtual-networks-name-resolution-for-vms-and-role-instances.md) article to learn more about DNS.

-> [AZURE.NOTE]
+> [!NOTE]
 > There is a limitation at this time to the first 100 cloud services in a VNet for cross-tenant name resolution using Azure-provided DNS.
 If you are using your own DNS server, this limitation does not apply.
 >
 >